- Kerala Backwaters

 Today, make the long journey, of five and a half hours to Thanjavur pausing en route to see the impressive Chidambaram Temple.

 Day 8 Thanjavur-Madurai

 Prepare for another long but enjoyable journey of approximately six hours.
 En route to Madurai, drive past the mighty Rock Fort at Trichy, which perches on an 83-metre rocky outcrop said to be older than the Himalayas.
 You'll visit the towering, eleven-tier Ranganathswamy Temple in Srirangam.
 It’s the largest functioning Hindu temple in the world, with the tower reaching 72 metres in height.
-Relax over an included lunch in a local restaurant.

 Day 9 Madurai